Lyears/Chinese-WestLaw-Web-Search-Mining/README.md

 ./gradlew bootRun
 ```

-For docker deployment, you can first build the docker image with `docker build`,
+For docker deployment, you should first build the docker image with `docker build`,
 and then start up the service by creating a docker container.

 ```shell